joemasilotti/Frank/tutorial/Tutorial.md

 Install Cucumber[http://cukes.info] if you don't have it installed already

-Install the frank-cucumber gem:
+Install the frank-pivotal gem:
-    sudo gem install frank-cucumber
+    sudo gem install frank-pivotal

-Create a skeletal cucumber directory structure inside your project directory by running the frank-skeleton command that was installed when you installed the frank-cucumber gem.
+Create a skeletal cucumber directory structure inside your project directory by running the frank-skeleton command that was installed when you installed the frank-pivotal gem.

 Run the cucumber command from your project directory.
 You should see cucumber attempt to run the initial cucumber feature that frank-skeleton installed.
 It will fail because you haven't yet defined what the "Given I launch the app" step should do.